MicrosoftDocs/learn/learn-pr/azure/explore-automated-intelligence/includes/4-menus.md

-Menus, which are optimization algorithms, is another way that you can make automated decisions by conducting a search for options to evaluate decisions.
+Menus, which are optimization algorithms, are another way that you can make automated decisions by conducting a search for options to evaluate decisions.

 Optimization algorithms search a list of options and select a control action using an objective criteria.
-In this unit, we will explore several types of optimization methods.
+In this unit, we'll explore several types of optimization methods.

 ## Brute force search optimization

 Optimization algorithms are like explorers searching the surface of the earth for the highest mountain.
-One way to ensure that you find the highest peak is to set foot on every square meter of the earth, take measurements at each point and then, when you are done, sort your measurements by altitude.
+One way to ensure that you find the highest peak is to set foot on every square meter of the earth, take measurements at each point and then, when you're done, sort your measurements by altitude.
 The highest point on earth will now be at the top of your list.

 Since there are 510 million square kilometers of land mass on earth, this would take many lifetimes to get your answers.
 This method is called brute force search and is only feasible when the geographical search area of potential decisions is small.
 For more complex geographies or state spaces, we need other methods as are introduced in the following sections.